snabbco/snabb/README.md

 ## Requirements

 LuaJIT 2.0.0 or later.
 ARM (soft or hard float), x86 or AMD64 architectures; intend to support PPC and MIPS in future.
-Either glibc or [Musl libc](http://www.musl-libc.org/).
-Note that uClibc partially works but has some issues that are being resolved.
+Either glibc or [Musl libc](http://www.musl-libc.org/) or uClibc should work.
+Note that uClibc has had less testing, and it has a lot of configuration options, in particular it will not work correctly without largefile support.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

 ## Release notes